-Lungwort has been used to treat lung conditions
+Lungwort remedy traditionally used for lung conditions

-In Hildegard of Bingen’s time, lungwort was commonly used to help in treating minor lung conditions, such as pulmonary emphysema, bronchial coughs, and asthma.
+In Hildegard of Bingen’s time, a lungwort remedy treated minor lung conditions, such as pulmonary emphysema, bronchial coughs, and asthma.

 To prepare lungwort wine, combine 3 tablespoons of lungwort with one liter of table wine and boil for 3 minutes.
 Pass the combination through a sieve and drink 1 cup, 3 times per day, preferably before meals.